Mexico Field Trips, February and March 1980

 We

-The coffee girl was black & the waiters called her “negra”.
+The coffee girl was black and the waiters called her “negra”.

 [A term of endearment in Mexico.]